rhagelstrom/BetterCombatEffects/README.md

   * NOREST, NORESTL - Actor gains no benefit from short rest/long rest
   * DMGA,DMGD,DMGR now accept damage and range types as filters
   * ATKD,ATKA,ATKR - Activate,Deactivate,Remove effect when the attack action is taken
+  * ATKADD - Add custom effect when the attack action is taken
   * SAVEADD: (N) (effect) - Will only activate when the save fails by (N).
 Think of this as a "Hard fail".
 If (-N) will fire when the result is N or less
   * Replace FGU [] Tags - Tags like [PRF][LVL][CLASS] can now be defined in the NPC sheet effect list as (PRF)(LVL)(CLASS) to process as expected
   * (DE) - Will disable the effect on use